 Fraternity & Sorority Life

-The Office of Fraternity and Sorority Life encourages students to participate in fraternities, sororities, and other student organizations.
+Leadership Engagement & Experiential Development (LEED) encourages students to participate in fraternities, sororities, and other student organizations.
 Such involvement enriches the university experience and can contribute significantly to the social and leadership development of Johns Hopkins University undergraduates.
-Antithetical to that experience, and to the mission of the university, is the practice of hazing.
-Hazing is a violation of university policy, of state law, and has no place in the fraternity and sorority community.
+Antithetical to that experience and the university’s mission is the practice of hazing.
+Hazing violates university policy and state law and has no place in the fraternity and sorority community.

 - Chapters are required to participate in Hazing Prevention Week

 - All new members must attend a new member bid day program

 - New Member Orientation

 - Each inter/national organization typically has additional requirements for its chapter members.

 Recreational Sports educates approximately 500 students who participate in one of their 41 recognized club sports teams.